The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Substituting these in as a gradient descent step and propagating to a representational update yields \textit{Eqn.}~\ref{Eqn:BatchedReprUpdate}.

-We can observe here a more complicated affine divergence $g_{bi}\neq \mathbf{M}_{bk} g_{ki}$, unless a scaled identity matrix forms: $\mathbf{M}_{bk}=\mathrm{I}_{bk}(=\delta_{bk})$, requiring differing samples to all simultaneously have an inner product of $-1$.
+We can observe here a more complicated affine divergence $g_{bi}\neq \mathbf{M}_{bk} g_{ki}$, unless a scaled identity matrix forms: $\mathbf{M}_{bk}=\mathrm{I}_{bk}(=\delta_{bk})$ (requiring differing samples to all simultaneously have an inner product of $-1$).
 However, in general, a gram-like matrix divergence arises batchwise.
 This causes a sample-wise linear mixing of the gradient $\mathbf{M}_{bk} g_{ki}$, which is expected given the parameter updates with respect to the batch-accumulated gradients.

-An interpretation is that the representation correction is somewhat (weighted-) averaged over the batch.
+An interpretation is that the representation correction is a somewhat (weighted-)average over the batch.
 This also means that not all steps are often simultaneously ideal.
 Without structural corrections, this weighted sum may be far from the ideal step for representations, e.g. $g_{bi}$.

-One could experiment with a correction factor, e.g. $y_{bi} = t_{kb}\left(W_{ij}x_{kj}+1_k b_i\right)$, but this requires a matrix (pseudo-)inverse square-root matrix, which is computationally very expensive.
+One could experiment with a correction factor, e.g. $y_{bi} = t_{kb}\left(W_{ij}x_{kj}+1_k b_i\right)$, but this requires a (pseudo-)inverse square-root matrix, which is computationally very expensive.
 Pseudo-inversion is especially needed when the index length of $j$ is not equal to that of $b$, or when there is rank deficiency.
 Furthermore, this would also mix batch information non-trivially and likely undesirably for most forward-pass applications.

-Instead, we can begin by investigating the two structural corrections, which will elucidate their implications on the batchwise picture.
+Instead, we can begin by investigating the two structural corrections, which will elucidate their implications on the batched picture.
 The two approaches yield corrections \textit{Eqns.}~\ref{Eqn:BatchedAffineLike}~and~\ref{Eqn:BatchedNormLike} for affine-like and norm-like, respectively.